janik6n/jetzt/README.md

 ### Update outdated dependency

 To update an outdated dependency, run `jetzt --update`.
 This will allow you to choose an outdated dependency to update.
 After the update, the command will update the outdated dependency list automatically.

+### Remove installed dependency

+To remove an installed dependency, run `jetzt --remove`.
+This will list all installed dependencies, and let's you choose which one you want to remove.
+After the update, the command will update the outdated dependency list automatically.

+### Create requirements files

+Run `jetzt --create-requirements` to generate standard `requirements.txt` and `requirements-dev.txt` based on `jetzt_metadata.json`.

 ## License